marmelab/react-admin/docs/Authentication.md

 ## Logging Out The User

 Users can log out by clicking on the user menu in the AppBar.
-If you want to allow the user to log out from a custom button, or if you want to log them out under specific conditions, you can use the [`useLogout`](./useLogout.md) hook.
+To allow log out from a custom button or under specific conditions, use the [`useLogout`](./useLogout.md) hook.

 ```jsx
 import { useLogout } from 'react-admin';